emqx/emqx-docs/en_US/tutorial/deploy.md

 ## Deploying on AWS

 1. Create VPC network.
-2. Create a ‘private network’ for *EMQ X* cluster inside the VPC network, e.g. 192.168.0.0/24
+2. Create a ‘private network’ for *EMQX* cluster inside the VPC network, e.g. 192.168.0.0/24
 3. Create 2 hosts inside the private network, like:

 | Node  | IP address  |